Performance Metrics 4: Scorecard Analysis 2

 RECAP – GOALS

-In my first Golf Chalk Talk video I mentioned that although I had been practicing it was time for me to find out where I should be spending my time in order to make be as productive as possible.
+In an earlier lesson I mentioned that although I had been practicing it was time for me to find out where I should be spending my time in order to make be as productive as possible.
 I decided to play in a professional tournament because there are no gimmies or do-overs in a tournament, which is what I wanted.

 I set a number of goals for the tournament.
 The first goal was to establish what I call a baseline performance level.
 I wanted to know what parts of my game were working and which parts needed the most attention.
 You can usually get a pretty good feel for that from the round, but it is when you back up your impressions up with stats that the real insights come out.

 My second goal was to have fun.
 One of the keys to having fun is taking the pressure off.
 I did that by deciding in advance to play without expectations.
 Although I always want to play well enough to win, my primary purpose was simply to observe and learn.
 Suspending expectations is a great way to keep your round in perspective.

 I also had a number of performance-specific goals – mostly centered around the mental aspects of the game.
 These goals fell into two categories: playing smart golf, and managing my mental process.

 My goal with respect to smart golf was to make good decisions with respect to course navigation and good decisions with respect to game management.
 Specifically I wanted to play each hole backward to determine in advance where I wanted to place each shot, and to put myself into a position where I was playing from my strengths as much as possible, while not playing against the strengths of the course.

 When it came to game management my goal was to select a shot strategy where I had a high level of confidence.
 The overall idea is to adopt a conservative strategy so I could make an aggressive swing.
 I was largely successful with both course navigation and game management strategies, and it helped with my scoring.

 The Hero Shot Mistake